timrichardson/Prime-Ubuntu-18.04/README.md

 Why does this exist?
 It restores the pre-18.04 'bbswitch' approach; it's much faster to change profiles and more reliable.
 However, it also takes advantage of recent improvements, so you can swap modes without rebooting.

 This is not for Ubuntu beginners.
 If things go wrong, you need to know about virtual consoles and recovery mode and some basic systemd admin.
+Ubuntu 18.04 and siblings, most of which use lightdm anyway (might work with other distros of similar age which are based on the vendor-neutral library approach, if you change some paths)

 To install it, you need to know about git clone and you need to be able to change your display manager to lightdm.